firedigger/SimplifiedMatchingEngine/README.md

 - `SortedDictionary` orders the prices in a convenient way for upkeeping the best price in the begining of the dictionary
 - `LinkedList` is chosen for efficient order removal
 - Trades are collected in a `ConcurrentQueue` as only addition and iteration is required
-- Uses .NET 9 `Lock` to ensure thread safety.
+- Uses `ReaderWriterLockSlim` to ensure thread safety and efficiently distinguish read and write operations.
+Actual locking is done via an extension implementing a scoped IDisposable pattern to reduce bloat for try and release lock in a finally block
 - Supports:
   - Placing orders with immediate matching if possible
   - Canceling orders